FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ## Objectives

-FIX Orchestra was conceived as **machine readable rules of engagement** between counterparties.
-As such, it is a standard for exchange of metadata about the behavior of FIX applications.
-Orchestra is intended to cut time to onboard counterparties.
+FIX Orchestra was conceived as **machine-readable rules of engagement** between counterparties.
+As such, it is a standard for exchange of metadata about the behavior of message-based, electronic interfaces.
+Orchestra is intended to automate the development, testing, and documentation of programmable interfaces and cut time to onboard counterparties.

-The contents of Orchestra files are machine readable (that is, processed as data) and may include:
+The contents of Orchestra files are machine-readable (that is, processed as data) and may include:

-  - Message structure by each scenario, implemented as an extension of FIX Repository.
+  - Message structure by each scenario, implemented as an extension of FIX Repository. **[ISSUE: what do we want to say here?]**

   - Accepted values of enumerations by message scenario